historic-trails/website/docs/sites/alexander-majors-house.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Founders of Pony Express and Freighting firm on Santa Fe trail, William Hepburn Russell(1812-72), Alexander Majors(1814-1900), William Brandford Waddell(1807-72) [source](https://i.pinimg.com/originals/a6/cc/92/a6cc92ae0ef4549ffb8f016199cd9454.jpg)" image-url="alexander-majors-russell-waddell-images.jpg"
+  caption="Founders of the Pony Express William Hepburn Russell (1812–72), Alexander Majors (1814–1900), and William Brandford Waddell (1807–72). [source](https://i.pinimg.com/originals/a6/cc/92/a6cc92ae0ef4549ffb8f016199cd9454.jpg)" image-url="alexander-majors-russell-waddell-images.jpg"
 %}

 In 1855 Majors partnered with William H. Russell and William B. Waddell to win a government contract to supply Army posts along the Oregon and Santa Fe Trails.[^WoodMincer2000i] Together they controlled 4,000 men; 3,500 wagons; 1,000 mules; and nearly 40,000 oxen.[^Morton2012d] Shipments were usually composed of twenty-five wagons, twelve oxen, and a teamster (with additional oxen, mules, and men in case of emergency).
 Russell, Majors, and Waddell made about $300,000 profits in 1855-56.[^WPAGuide1998iii]

-## Majors' House
-{% include figure.html
-  class="img-right"
-  width="33%"
-  caption="The Alexander Majors House and its grounds [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-site-plan.PNG"
-%}

-The house was built in 1856 on a 300-acre farmstead on the Missouri-Kansas border.
-This property served both as family home and headquarters for Majors' freighting company.[^WPAGuide1998iv] Two years later, when the contract system changed and Majors' wife died, he remarried and moved his family to Nebraska City to oversee shipments to Utah; he gave away the state line property to his daughter Rebecca. [^Morton2012e][^WPAGuide1998v]

 ## Pony Express
 {% include figure.html
   class="img-left"
   width="100%"
-  caption="Map of Pony Express 1860, created by William Henry Jackson in c.
-1935 [source](http://memory.loc.gov/cgi-bin/map_item.pl?data=/home/www/data/gmd/gmd405/g4051/g4051p/tr000221.jp2&itemLink=D?gmd:1:./temp/~ammem_Pj48::@@@mdb&title=Pony+express+route+April+3,+1860+-+October+24,+1861+/+W.H.+Jackson+;+issued+by+the+Union+Pacific+Railroad+Company+in+commemoration+of+the+Pony+Express+Centennial,+April+3,+1960+-+October+24,+1961.&style=gmd&legend=)" image-url="alexander-majors-pony-express-route-map.PNG"
+  caption="A map of the Pony Express created by William Henry Jackson, c.
+1935. [source](http://memory.loc.gov/cgi-bin/map_item.pl?data=/home/www/data/gmd/gmd405/g4051/g4051p/tr000221.jp2&itemLink=D?gmd:1:./temp/~ammem_Pj48::@@@mdb&title=Pony+express+route+April+3,+1860+-+October+24,+1861+/+W.H.+Jackson+;+issued+by+the+Union+Pacific+Railroad+Company+in+commemoration+of+the+Pony+Express+Centennial,+April+3,+1960+-+October+24,+1961.&style=gmd&legend=)" image-url="alexander-majors-pony-express-route-map.PNG"
 %}

-The Pony Express marked the first attempt at large-scale mail service in America.[^Godfrey1994vii] In late 1859 Russell, wanting a large mail contract from the federal government, convinced his partners to go along with the idea.
+The Pony Express marked the first attempt at large-scale mail delivery in America.[^Godfrey1994vii] In late 1859 Russell, wanting a large mail contract from the federal government, convinced his partners to go along with the idea.
 Originally named the Central Overland California & Pikes Peak Express Company, the Pony Express offered service between St. Joseph, Missouri and Sacramento, California.
 A large stable of horses and evenly spaced relay stations allowed the Express's riders to deliver the mail in only ten days--a record that would stand until the first transcontinental railroad arrived after the Civil War.[^ponytimeline]

 {% include figure.html
   class="img-left"
   width="33%"
-  caption="Pony Express, advertisement for its fast delivery and Job opening poster [source](hd.housedivided.dickinson.edu/node/17841)" image-url="alexander-majors-pony-express-poster.jpg"
+  caption="A poster soliciting delivery riders along the Pony Express. [source](hd.housedivided.dickinson.edu/node/17841)" image-url="alexander-majors-pony-express-poster.jpg"
 %}

-## Closing of Freighting Firm and Other Changes in Majors life
+## Closing of Freighting Firm and Other Changes in Majors' Life

 In 1862 Russell, Majors and Waddell closed due to bankruptcy and a dispute with the U.S. Department of the Interior.
 Later Majors' marriage and family fell apart, causing his second wife and child to move and change their names.
 Majors left Nebraska and spent time in Salt Lake City, where he witnessed the completion of the [transcontinental railroad](https://en.wikipedia.org/wiki/Transcontinental_railroad) in 1869 while he was working in the support of Union Pacific Railroad's drive west.
 He later lived in Denver.[^Morton2012f]

-{% include figure.html
-  class="img-right"
-  width="33%"
-  caption="Alexander Majors House still owned by his family, 1860 [source](https://books.google.com/books?id=1YZ2CQAAQBAJ&printsec=frontcover&dq=Morton,+La+Lena+-+%27The+Waldo+story%27-The+home+of+friendly+merchants&hl=en&sa=X&ved=0ahUKEwjK37TxxZvfAhVJzlQKHQrKAqAQ6AEIKjAA#v=onepage&q&f=false - Chapter1-p13)"
-  image-url="alexander-majors-house-1860.PNG"
-%}

 His old friend Buffalo Bill Cody arranged the publication of Majors' memoirs, *Seventy Years on the Frontier*, in 1893.
 Alexander Majors died in January 1900 in Chicago and his body was buried in Union Cemetery next to his first wife in Kansas City.[^Morton2012g]

 ## Architectural Style
 {% include figure.html
-  class="img-right"
-  width="33%"
+  class="img-left"
+  width="49%"
-  caption="Alexander Majors House side view, additions to 'T' floor plan [source](Alexander Majors House - 70000335.pdf. (n.d.))"
+  caption="A side view of the house showing additions to the 'T' floor plan. [source](Alexander Majors House - 70000335.pdf. (n.d.))" image-url="alexander-majors-house-side-view-image.PNG"
-  image-url="alexander-majors-house-side-view-image.PNG"
+%}

+{% include figure.html
+  class="img-left"
+  width="49%"
+  caption="The Alexander Majors House, c.
+1860. [source](https://books.google.com/books?id=1YZ2CQAAQBAJ&printsec=frontcover&dq=Morton,+La+Lena+-+%27The+Waldo+story%27-The+home+of+friendly+merchants&hl=en&sa=X&ved=0ahUKEwjK37TxxZvfAhVJzlQKHQrKAqAQ6AEIKjAA#v=onepage&q&f=false - Chapter1-p13)"
+  image-url="alexander-majors-house-1860.PNG"
 %}

 The Majors House was built in a [Classical revival style](http://www.phmc.state.pa.us/portal/communities/architecture/styles/classical-revival.html).
 It employs a "T" shaped floor plan and contains nine rooms and two stories of [light wood frame construction](https://www.britannica.com/technology/light-frame-construction).
 This house is one of the oldest houses with light wood frame construction in Kansas.[^NPSFormii]